Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 ### Citizen's Arrest

 You can arrest a member of another company who has a pending warrant.
-Bring him handcuffed/roped to the station and use the terminal in the reception.
+Bring him handcuffed/roped to the station and use the terminal near the reception.
 You will get paid **100 dollars**.

 ## The Police